-In some cases, large breasts can cause severe back pain, neck pain, and shoulder pain—limiting women from enjoying daily activities, fitting into their clothing properly, and feeling confident about their bodies.
+In some cases, large breasts can cause severe back, neck, and shoulder pain—limiting women from enjoying daily activities, fitting into their clothing properly, and feeling confident about their bodies.

-Removing excessive glandular tissue and skin to achieve a much more natural proportion breast size for women who have large breasts is known as a breast reduction or reduction mammoplasty.
+Removing excessive glandular tissue and skin to achieve a much more natural proportional breast size for women who have large breasts, is known as a breast reduction or reduction mammoplasty.

 The specific techniques used to reduce the size of your breasts can vary.
 These procedures might include:

-Recovery from a breast reduction will depend upon the patient, but we recommend to anyone having this surgery, that they avoid strenuous exercise and activity for the first 3-4 weeks following their surgery.
+Recovery from a breast reduction procedure will depend upon the patient, but most patients will be able to drive and return to a desk job within 1 week.
+In addition, we highly recommend that anyone having this surgery avoid strenuous exercise and activity for the first 3-4 weeks following their surgery.

 Every patient's breast reduction journey is a little different.
 These are some before and after photos of a few of our patients to give you an idea of what we do here at Acadia Women's Health.